BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 `-t D-HH:MM:SS`, `--time D-HH:MM:SS`

-:   Time required by each unit of work; see **sbatch(1)** for formatting (default: 1 hour)
+:   Time required by each unit of work; see **sbatch(1)** for formatting.

 `-U CPUs,GPUs,mem,time`, `--work-unit-size CPUs,GPUs,mem,time`

-:   Allocation size of each work unit, with respective formats those of -n, -G, -m, and -t (1,0,2048M,60 by default).
+:   Allocation size of each work unit, with respective formats those of -n, -G, -m, and -t (1,0,1G,1:00:00 by default).
-    This supersedes `-n`, `-G`, `--mem-per-cpu`, and `-t` if specified.
+    `-n`, `-G`, `--mem-per-cpu`, and `-t` have higher precedence if specified.

 `-T CPUs,GPUs,mem,time`, `--array-task-size CPUs,GPUs,mem,time`

-:   Desired allocation size of each array task, with the same format as -U (8,2,16384M,720 by default); `-T` is ignored
+:   Desired allocation size of each array task, with the same format as -U (4,1,16G,6:00:00 by default); `-T` is ignored
-    if it isn't sufficiently large to allow the job array to submit
+    if it isn't sufficiently large to allow the job array to submit.

 `-a argfile, --arg-file argfile`